 We have not yet carried out a morphological analysis concerning Information Technology and its relationship to developing social processes -- which is the subject of this seminar.
 It is hard to say how such a study would precede at this point, but it would be an enormously interesting undertaking.

 * * *

 Dr. Tom Ritchey is a former Research Director for the Institution for Technology Foresight and Assessment at the Swedish National Defence Research Agency (FOI) in Stockholm.
-He is a methodologist and facilitator who works primarily with non-quantified decision support modelling -- especially with General Morphological Analysis (MA), Bayesian Networks (BN) and Multi-Criteria Decision support (e.g. AHP).
+He is a methodologist and facilitator who works primarily with non-quantified decision support modelling -- especially with General Morphological Analysis (MA), Bayesian Networks (BN) and Multi-Criteria Decision support.
 Since 1995 he has directed more than 100 projects involving computer aided MA for Swedish government agencies, national and international NGO:s and private companies.
 He is the founder of the Swedish Morphological Society, Director of Ritchey Consulting and a founding partner of the U.K. based Strategy Foresight Partnership.

 - Ackoff, R. (1974) Re-designing the Future, London.